pivotal-cf/docs-partners-template/style-guide.md

 	* **Incorrect**: "Installing Squidsoft"
 * Use the gerund for topic titles if the topic contains procedures.
 	* **Example**: "Using Squidsoft"
+* Always put some introductory text between a title and the first step of a procedure.
+	* **Example**: "To migrate from one service instance to another, do the following:"

 ## <a id='dates'></a> Dates